-From time to time, changes in valuation techniques may result in reclassification of an investment's assigned level within the hierarchy.
+From time to time, changes in valuation techniques may result in reclassification of an investment's assigned level within the hierarchy from year to year.

-The following is a market value summary by the level of the inputs used, as of September 30, 2011 and 2010, in evaluating the Foundation's assets carried at fair value.
+The following is a market value summary by the level of the inputs used, as of September 30, 2012 and 2011, in evaluating the Foundation's assets carried at fair value.
 The inputs or methodology used for valuing securities may not be an indication of the risk associated with investing in those securities.